Police Excessive Force Lawsuits

 By law, police should only use the amount of force needed to conduct an

-a police officer uses too much force, he/she not only risks hurting the
+or “police brutality” and he/she not only risks hurting the

-victim, but violates his/her civil rights.
+victim, but can lead to a violation of his/her civil rights.

 Your Rights & the “Use of Force Continuum”